ericvolp12/ericvolp12.github.io/_posts/2016-10-12-package_notify.md

 Below, I've provided a small photo set of the end result for your viewing pleasure.

-*Note: I will be working on better galleries using some cool features of Jekyll and yaml/markdown but until then please bear with the blind insertion of public/images.*
+*Note: I will be working on better galleries using some cool features of Jekyll and yaml/markdown but until then please bear with the blind insertion of images.*

 If you'd like to view the full resolution images, check here: https://goo.gl/photos/z7Kbuemx8AATqjpe8 .
 I downscaled and compressed them so the blog page remains under 1 MB.